lgabs/dialog/README.md

 The `src/dialog/app/server.py` defines the FastAPI API, and the langchain's `add_routes` exposes any chain under a specified `path`.By default, it exposes the `rag_with_history_chain`, which lives in `src/dialog/chains/rag_with_history`.
 All chains should be defined in the `src/dialog/chains` module, and you can serve as many as you want using add_routes with other paths.

+## Evaluate your Chains

+To learn more about evaluation of LLM applications, check [this post](https://medium.com/data-science-at-microsoft/evaluating-llm-systems-metrics-challenges-and-best-practices-664ac25be7e5).
+To evaluate your chain(s) with langsmith, you can create a dataset of input/output examples (check the `/examples/evals_example.jsonl` example) and upload it to langsmith (or create one there directly in the UI).
+Then, update the dataset name in your `.env`, and then run `make evals`, which will run the default default evaluation suite over your dataset and log the results in your datasets's experiments in langsmith UI.
+Since every application will have different evaluation suites, you can customize your `src/evals/evals.py` for that.
+Check more about langsmith evaluation [here](https://docs.smith.langchain.com/evaluation/quickstart).

 ## References
 ### Github project examples: